Zoom Stock: Is It a Buy Right Now?

 Zoom Stock Fundamentals: Are They Strong?

-Any tech company can hold up against competitors, however, if the product, service and support are strong and the company fundamentals are sound.
+Any tech company can hold up against competitors if the product, service and support are strong and the company fundamentals are sound.
 How does Zoom rank in this regard?

 Investors and analysts bullish on Zoom stock argue that video conferencing will only continue to grow, even as people return to in-person interactions.
-With security concerns that arose in 2020 during the pandemic addressed through password protection, invite-only meetings, and waiting rooms requiring a moderator to allow users into meetings, Zoom’s future looks bright.
+The impending launch of its contact center solution bodes well for Zoom’s future, as does resolution of security concerns that arose in 2020 during the pandemic and for which Zoom implemented password protection, invite-only meetings and waiting rooms requiring a moderator to allow users into meetings.

-The company’s other products, such as Zoom Phone, which can replace traditional phone systems to allow for Voice over IP calling without video, could be a market disruptor, IBD writes.
+The company’s other products, such as Zoom Phone, which can replace traditional phone systems to allow for voice over IP calling without video, could be a market disruptor, according to IBD.
 Bank of America analyst Daniel Bartus said that Zoom Phone has potential to achieve $2 billion in revenue by 2026.

 Zoom Stock Technical Analysis

-Let’s take a look at the moving averages as of 4 p.m. on July 30:
+Let’s take a look at the recent performance as of Dec.
+10:

 Pros and Cons of Zoom Stock

-Although many investors are calling Zoom a hold right now, note that equal numbers are calling it a buy, according to analyst reports.
+Although many investors are calling Zoom a hold right now, note that equal numbers are calling it a buy or overweight, according to the Wall Street Journal.
 If you feel passionate about the company and its fundamentals, you may want to help support the platform with a stock purchase.

 Before you do, take a look at the potential pros and cons: